johnko/mfsbsd/RECOVER.md

 ### 11)* Compile updated ports into a pkgng repository (takes a few hours):

-**This step is optional, and requires a fast Internet connection!*
+**This step is optional, and requires a fast Internet connection to download the ports files!*

 If you choose to do this, you can skip step 12.